What is extracorporeal membrane oxygenation?

 - One of the following: urine output less than 30mL/hour, CVP over 16, lactate over 4 mmol/L

 Patients who require ECMO must be addressed in a very narrow window of time.
-Our staff is always available 24/7 to support these emergent cases.
+Our highly trained ECMO care team is always available 24/7 to support these emergent cases.
 They also have a very unique combination of expertise, specializing in both ECMO procedures, as well as cardiac and critical care with complex, unstable patients.

 If you think the ECMO program might be right for your patients, please call Methodist Healthcare to speak to an ECMO clinician at (210) 575-ECMO (3266).